Volga Bulgaria

-Volga Bulgaria or Volga–Kama Bulgaria, was a historic Bulgar state that existed between the 9th and 13th centuries around the confluence of the Volga and Kama River, in what is now European Russia.
-Volga Bulgaria was a multi-ethnic state with large numbers of Turkic Bulgars, a variety of Finnic and Ugric peoples, and many East Slavs.
-Its strategic position of allowed it to create a monopoly between the trade of Arabs, Norse and Avars.
+Volga Bulgaria or Volga–Kama Bulgaria (sometimes referred to as the Volga Bulgar Emirate) was a historical Bulgar state that existed between the 9th and 13th centuries around the confluence of the Volga and Kama River, in what is now European Russia.
+Volga Bulgaria was a multi-ethnic state with large numbers of Bulgars, Finno-Ugrians, Varangians, and East Slavs.
+Its strategic position allowed it to create a local trade monopoly with Norse, Cumans, and Pannonian Avars.